datvidc/web_project_4/README.md

+# Project 7: Around The U.S.

+Link to live site: https://datvidc.github.io/web_project_4/

+7th iteration - project has been updated for OOP
+Card and validation code has been split into objects and sepperated from main project.
+Added via JS modules.

+# Project 6: Around The U.S.

+6th iteration has added form validations and extra features.

+Frontend project made from FIGMA requirement.
+HTML-CSS follows BEM methodology
+JS is structured for reading and maintainability

+Website now validates input and requires correct data before allowing for submitting.

 # Project 5: Around The U.S.
 Link to live site: https://datvidc.github.io/web_project_4/

-5th iteration has added form validations and extra features.
+5th iteration has added improvements.

 Frontend project made from FIGMA requirement.
 HTML-CSS follows BEM methodology